 They did not press her for an answer.

 Sophie, Vlad and Lena, Ernest Carl, the Cliburns, the Jensens, and what felt like the entire town showed up with blankets, baskets, and jugs of water.
 The picnic was as wonderful as it was spontaneous, even if Mary didn’t quite know what to make of Ms. Cooner.

 Cal opened the letter and read it in the firelight.
 His mother’s words filled the page, and had it not been so dark, one might have noticed that more than a few tears filled his eyes.
 The truth was that he could tell that she was sad, and knowing that made him sad.
 Nothing would ever make her anything other than his mother and that made her a treasure.

 He settled back against his bedroll and looked up at stars that weren’t as different from those at home as they had been when he’d gotten here.
 He was in an odd place – while he hadn’t quite admitted that his time was over, he knew that he’d soon be looking at the stars over the flat.
 He wasn’t going quite yet, as he wouldn’t walk away from an unfinished job.

 It wasn’t and would not be the last time that he thought about making a life for himself somewhere beyond the cattle and quaking aspens.
 It was then that he finally realized that sideways of Vlad, he’d never met another man who had strayed far from home and family.
 As much country as there was, not many people crossed even as much of it as he had.

 Crossing the desert in Nevada had given him a taste of why.
-The sand, hours and hours of constant attention, and worrying more than a little that gas could be he located the bottom of the tank made him think the horseback trip to Swan Valley was more than enough to aspire to.
+The sand, hours and hours of constant attention, and worrying more than a little that gas could be located before the bottom of the tank made him think the horseback trip to Swan Valley was more than enough to aspire to.
 He didn’t tell himself that the trip hadn’t been everything he’d hoped for.